 Give your New Project a Title and Choose the Aggregation Scheme you wish to use.
 Next, click CREATE PROJECT.

 This will take you to the Regions screen and you can proceed as you normally would.
-The difference is that Behind the i and on the Impacts and Results screens, the Industries that you see will be those by aggregated NAICS codes, instead of the 546 IMPLAN Industries.
+The difference is that in Region Details and on the Impacts and Results screens, the Industries that you see will be those by aggregated NAICS codes, instead of the 546 IMPLAN Industries.

 LOOKING AT THE DETAILS IN NAICS AGGREGATION